microsoft/qmt/doc/_build/html/_sources/rst/tutorial.rst.txt

 This example showcases geometry building.
 It is directly executable as `examples/geometry_sweep.py`.

-A FreeCAD template document is located at `examples/geometry_sweep_showcase.fcstd`.
+The FreeCAD template document required by this example is located at `examples/geometry_sweep_showcase.fcstd`.
 It contains sketches with FreeCAD-internal names, which are visible when selecting an object (not to be confused with the human-readable labels in the model tree view).